visres-ucsd/visres-dev-guide/README.md

 ### Writing good code

-'Writing good code' is a large topic, and what to learn next about it varies with current skill level.
-As such, the advice here is simply that the aim of writing clean code is taken into consideration for each activity.
+This is a large topic, and the advice useful to a given individual will depend on their experience.
+The key personal check for everyone, therefore, is simply that the aim of writing clean code is kept in-mind whenever you are writing.

-For those less familiar with how to do this, check out [these tips](/guides/high-yield-code-quality-advice.MD).
-For more experienced developers in the team, please reference the [style guide](/guides/general-style-guide.MD), which will help us improve internal consistency.
+Some high-level tips for writing easy-to-read code are given [here](/guides/high-yield-code-quality-advice.MD).
+For more extensive projects, please also refer to the UCSD [style guide](/guides/general-style-guide.MD).

 ### Code review